Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Introduction

-Finally, analytic models that reproduce the features of Askaryan radiation from first principles have been introduced.
-J. Ralston and R. Buniy (RB) introduced a fully analytic model valid for cascades with longitudinal length greater than or less than the length over which EM radiation is coherent, encapsulated by a parameter $\eta$ \cite{10.1103/physrevd.65.016003}.
-The goal was to create a model valid in the near and far-fields of the EM radiation.
-Recently, a model was introduced by J. C. Hanson and A. Connolly (JCH+AC) that built upon RB by providing an analytic form factor derived from GEANT4 simulations, and accounted for LPM elongation of the longitudinal cascade width \cite{10.1016/j.astropartphys.2017.03.008}.
-The form factor and the RB coherence effect formed a set of poles in the complex plane that filter the EM radiation in the same way a multi-pole low-pass filter governs analog signals.
-The LPM treatment in JCH+AC increased the longitudinal length at energies far above the LPM energy (0.3 PeV in ice), but did not account for the deviation from Gaussian behavior caused by sub-showers in the LPM effect.
-Both RB and JCH+AC expressed the model generally in the Fourier domain.
-However, an example EM field was provided in the time-domain if the field is observed at the Cherenkov angle. \textit{The theme of this work is to present a fully analytic time-domain model valid for all viewing angles, provided that $\eta < 1$.}
+Finally, fully analytic models of Askaryan radiation from first principles have been introduced.
+J. Ralston and R. Buniy (RB) gave a fully analytic model valid for observations of cascades in the near and far-field, with the transition encapsulated by a parameter $\eta$ \cite{10.1103/physrevd.65.016003}.
+The result was complex frequency-domain model.
+Recently, a model and software implementation was given by J. C. Hanson and A. Connolly (JCH+AC) that built upon RB by providing an analytic form factor derived from GEANT4 simulations, and accounted for LPM elongation \cite{10.1016/j.astropartphys.2017.03.008}.
+This work connected the location of poles in the complex frequency plane to $\eta$ and the form factor.
+The poles combine to form a low-pass filter for the Askaryan radiation.
+The JCH+AC results match the ZHS results while demonstrating the physical origins of model parameters.
+The RB and JCH+AC results are given in the Fourier domain, but most UHE-$\nu$ searches (like template matching) have taken place in the time-domain. \textit{The goals of this work are to produce a fully analytic time-domain model accounting for complex poles, valid for all viewing angles $\theta$ and $\eta < 1$, and to demonstrate that it matches semi-analytic models.}